Saratoga Springs, New York: Early history of the area

 The first permanent European-American settler built a dwelling in the area circa 1776.
 The springs attracted tourists, and Gideon Putnam built the first hotel for travelers.
 Putnam also laid out the roads and donated land for use as public spaces.

 The Battles of Saratoga, the turning point of the Revolutionary War, did not take place in Saratoga Springs.
 Rather, the battlefield is 15 mi to the southeast, in the Town of Stillwater.
 A museum dedicated to the two battles sits on the former battlefields.
 The British encampment before the surrender at Saratoga took place 10 mi east of the city, in Schuylerville, where several historical markers delineate points of interest.
 The surrender of the sword of battle took place where Fort Saratoga had been, south of Schuylerville.

 Saratoga Springs was established as a settlement in 1819 from a western portion of the Town of Saratoga.
 Its principal community was incorporated as a village in 1826, and the entire region became a city in 1915.

+Saratoga Springs becomes a tourist destination

-Tourism was greatly aided by the 1832 arrival of the Saratoga and Schenectady Railroad, which brought thousands of travelers to the famous mineral springs.
-Resort hotels developed to accommodate them.
+Tourism was greatly aided by the 1832 arrival of the Saratoga and Schenectady Railroad, which brought thousands of travelers to the famous mineral springs and the resort hotels built to accommodate them.
 Patronage of the railroad increased after the Delaware and Hudson Canal Company assumed control in 1870 and began running the Empire State Express directly between New York City and the resort.

 In the 19th century, doctor Simon Baruch encouraged the development of European-style spas in the United States as centers for health.
-Due to the presence of mineral waters Saratoga Springs was developed as a spa, generating the development of several hotels, including the United States Hotel and the Grand Union Hotel.
+Due to the presence of mineral waters Saratoga Springs was developed as a spa resort, spurring the construction of several hotels, including the United States Hotel and the Grand Union Hotel.
 The latter was, in its day, the largest hotel in the world.

-In 1863, Saratoga Race Course opened, moving to its current location the following year.
-Horse racing and its associated betting increased tourism at a time when horse racing was a popular national spectator sport.
-In addition, the Saratoga Springs area was known for its gambling, which after the first years of the 20th century was illegal, but still widespread.
-Most gambling facilities were located on Saratoga Lake, on the southeast side of the city.

-By 1870, it was considered a top upscale resort relying on natural mineral springs, horse racing, gambling, and luxury hotels.
-World War II imposed travel restrictions which impacted the tourist industry.
-During the 1950s, the state and city closed the gambling houses in a crackdown on illegal gambling.
-The closing and demolition in the 1950s of some hotels, including the Grand Union and the United States hurt tourism.
+By 1870, Saratoga Springs was considered a top upscale resort.

+These spa resorts had drawn gentlemen gamblers even before the Saratoga Race Course opened in 1863.
+The race track drew even more gamblers and visitors in general at a time when horse racing was one of the nation's most popular spectator sports.

+John Morrissey, one of the partners who built the Saratoga Race Course, went on to open the Saratoga Clubhouse, or, more simply, The Club House, in either 1861 or 1866 or 1870.
+The casino, renamed the Canfield Casino after James Canfield purchased it and remodeled it along the lines of the gambling houses of Monaco, attracted such notable guests as Chester A. Arthur, Rutherford B. Hayes, Ulysses S. Grant, Cornelius Vanderbilt, John D. Rockefeller, and Mark Twain.

+Local authorities mostly tolerated these casinos until 1907 when, after years of campaigning from moral crusaders such as Anthony Comstock and pressure from local authorities, Canfield sold the casino to the City, which converted it into a museum.